 The College continues to recognise and deliver its statutory and moral duty to ensure that we promote and safeguard the welfare of all our learners, in particular those aged under 18 years or vulnerable adults.
 The College has a Safeguarding Committee chaired at a senior level, with Governors receiving updates on safeguarding.
 As a College, we have a team of designated safeguarding staff who operate within robust and effective Safeguarding Policies and Procedures.
-Continued professional development in relation to safeguarding audits to create common approaches across the College and have engaged many key personnel in developmental case study updates.
+Continued professional development in relation to safeguarding is completed annually by all staff.
+In addition, the College Safeguarding Team have undertaken safeguarding audits to create common approaches across the College and have engaged many key personnel in developmental case study updates.
 In recent years, the College has also introduced safeguarding software that continually monitors web based activity and alerts the College Designated Senior Person of any students that are potentially at risk.
 It has also ensured learner awareness of safeguarding issues in the annual Safeguarding Week where many guest speakers and activities are held.